HappyValleyIO/koil/docs/docs/index.md

 ## What is it?
 Springboard is an opinionated, full-stack template for building server-rendered applications in Kotlin without sacrificing the developer experience provided by modern front-end tooling.

-Springboard comes with everything out-of-the-box to allow you to launch a rich web application in hours rather than weeks.
+Springboard comes out-of-the-box with everything you need to launch your rich web application in hours rather than weeks.
 We include:

 * authentication workflows (including password reset emails, registration and more);
 * live-reload in development;
 * CSS pre-processors;
 * Typescript;
-* a bunch of StimulusJS controllers to give you a base of interactivity;
+* a core set of common StimulusJS controllers required for basic reactivity;
 * rich example-driven documentation (everything from making a change, to writing the test, to running in production);
 * production deployment niceties (including caching of static assets with hashed names);
 * and more.